jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/3D-Paper-Results/ReadMe.md

 This folder contains the **solver scripts** and **loader/post-processing scripts**:

-- **Solver scripts**: time-dependent Schrödinger solvers (1D and 3D), including spinor dynamics, absorbing boundary conditions, and Bohmian trajectories.
+- **Solver scripts**: 3D time-dependent Schrödinger solvers, including spinor dynamics, Spinor absorbing boundary conditions, and Bohmian trajectories.
 - **Loader / post-processing scripts**: tools to read the saved data (e.g. `rho_prob_t*.npy`) and generate visualizations such as contour plots, isosurfaces, 3D scatter plots, and animations (GIFs).

 The idea is to keep **physics / numerics** (solvers) and **visualization** (loaders) clearly separated.